hmrc/tracking-consent-prototype/docs/documentation/using-notify.md

 - go to the ‘API integration’ page
 - click ‘API keys’
 - click the ‘Create an API’ button
-- choose the ‘Team and whitelist’ option
+- choose the ‘Team and guest list’ option
 - copy the key to your clipboard

 ### Saving your key on your computer